danieledurante/ProbitSUN/genes_tutorial.md

 |Hamiltonian no-turn sampler |              15.25254| 18092.44931| 20000.0000| 20000.00000|
 |Adaptive MH sampler         |              18.07997|    28.55497|    49.2213|    59.07417|

-Refer to Section 3 in [Durante (2018). *Conjugate Bayes for probit regression via unified skew-normals*](https://arxiv.org/abs/1802.09565) for detailed comments on these above results.
+Refer to Section 3 in [Durante (2018). *Conjugate Bayes for probit regression via unified skew-normals*](https://arxiv.org/abs/1802.09565) for detailed comments on the above results.

 To obtain **Figure 2**, consider instead the code below.